Compliance Wiki

 Provide on-chain forensic reports: Judicial investigators may not be familiar with blockchain technology; a clear on-chain fund-flow analysis report can significantly accelerate case filing.

 Delta & Capital assists clients before filing reports by preparing comprehensive on-chain forensic tracing reports, including fund-flow topology maps, annotated exchange deposit addresses, and stolen asset timelines.
-These serve as technical evidence materials for law enforcement, significantly increasing case acceptance rates and asset recovery efficiency.
+These may serve as technical support materials for independent review by counsel or competent authorities; case acceptance and recovery outcomes remain outside Delta & Capital's control.

 Under global AML regulations, exchanges require users to build a complete compliance framework across three axes: